DTC-Inc/authentik/README.md

 ### Network Security

-- Internal networks (`authentik_app`, `authentik_db`) are isolated
-- Only the server service is exposed to external networks
+- **authentik_app**: Application network with controlled internet access
+- **authentik_db**: Internal database network (fully isolated)
-- Database and Redis are not accessible from outside
+- Database and Redis are not accessible from outside the stack
+- Only Authentik server service is exposed via reverse proxy

 ### Volume Security